Howto customize roundcube webmail for your service

 Take a look at config/defaults.inc.php for more customization options.

-I hope this will help to deliver better email and Roundcube webmail services to your company or your customers.
+I hope this will help you deliver better email and Roundcube webmail services to your company or your customers.